 Blend in large egg, then blend in egg yolks.

-Blend in sour cream, melted chocolate, and vanilla extract.
+Blend in sour cream, heavy cream, melted chocolate, and vanilla extract.
 Scrape sides of processor or bowl as needed.

 Pour cream cheese mixture on top of crust in pan.
 Smooth top with rubber spatula.